shawnohare/go-multiparse/README.md

 # multiparse
-Numeric string parser written in Go.
+Basic string parser written in Go.

-Currently the parser focuses on determining whether a string can be an integer, float, or monetary value.
+Currently the parser focuses on determining whether a string can be an integer, float, monetary or time value.